5. Managing Files and Sets

 You can use the Save Live Set As command to save the current Live Set under a different name and/or in a different directory location, or the Save a Copy command to create a copy of the current Live Set with a new name and/or new directory location.

 You can now drag the individual tracks and drop them as described at the beginning of this section.
-Any grooves (see Chapter 12) that were saved with your Set are also available as a folder within the unfolded Set.
+Any grooves (see ‘Using Grooves’) that were saved with your set are also available as a folder within the unfolded Set.

 You can export a selection of Session View clips as a new Live Set by dragging them to the browser.
-To export a Set, first click and drag, or use the Shift or CTRL (PC) / ALT (Mac) modifiers, to select more than one Session View clip.
+To export a set, first click and drag, or use the Shift or CTRL(Win) / ALT(Mac) modifiers, to select more than one Session View clip.
 Then, simply drag and drop the clips into the Current Project or any user folder, where you can either confirm Live’s suggested name or type in one of your own.

-Use the File/Folder Preferences’ Save Current Set as Default button to save the current Live Set as the default template.
+Use the File menu’s Save Live Set As Default Set… command to save the current Live Set as the default template.
 Live will use these settings as the initialized, default state for new Live Sets.
 You can use this to pre-configure:

 - Your multichannel input/output setup.